johndeverall/spring-sandbox/README.md

 Currently there is 1 sub project included in this project.

-* **spring-boot-properties** which demonstrates usage of Spring boot's EnableConfigurationProperties annotation. [docs](http://docs.spring.io/spring-boot/docs/1.1.x/reference/htmlsingle/#boot-features-testing-spring-boot-applications).
+* **spring-boot-properties** which demonstrates usage of Spring boot's EnableConfigurationProperties annotation.
+[See docs.](http://docs.spring.io/spring-boot/docs/1.1.x/reference/htmlsingle/#boot-features-testing-spring-boot-applications).

 ##To run projects